Pauli Manipulation Detection codes and Applications to Quantum Communication over Adversarial Channels: Tamper Detection and Non-Malleability for Qubit-wise Channels

 The code construction is comprised of a classical non-malleable code and multi-layer concatenated quantum code.
-In \Cref{section:encoding_rate_1} we present a formal definition of the components and their parameters, but we recommend the reader to skim \Cref{alg:enc_qnm} and \Cref{fig:concat} for a description of the encoding algorithm first.
+In \cref{section:auth-ingredients-rate-1}, we formally describe the components in our code construction.
+In \Cref{section:encoding_rate_1}, we describe our encoding map (\Cref{alg:enc_qnm}), although we recommend the reader to skim \Cref{fig:concat} for an intuitive description of the algorithm first.
 We dedicate \Cref{section:analysis-rate1} to the key claims behind the analysis of our construction, which are all mostly independent of the parameter choices.
 Finally, in \Cref{section:proofs-rate1}, we present the proofs of the claims in the analysis.

 The quantum half of the construction essentially consists of the concatenation of an outer code $Q_o$, and an inner code $\Tilde{Q}_{in}$. $\Tilde{Q}_{in}$ is the composition of a $\PMD$ code and a stabilizer code of large ``pure" distance (the minimum weight of both normalizers and stabilizers).
 We will show that this composition has very robust error detection properties, specifically against qubit-wise channels.